 Why Is Exploration Important?

-We can come to a few conclusions about having a healthy sexuality based on this study.
+With this knowledge, we can come to a few conclusions about what it means to have a healthy sexuality.

 The first: sexual exploration is healthy.
 The participants who had explored different options for their sexual identity scored the highest on sexual health measures.
-It means that taking an active part in choosing your own sexual identity is a good way to ensure that you'll have a happy sexual life.
+It means that taking an active part in determining your own sexual identity is a good way to help your future self have a happy sexual life.

 The study did not look at why some people were in the foreclosure stage.
 However, common sense tells us it could be one of many reasons: social and family pressure, religious beliefs, worries about status or perception, or simply not having been aware of other possibilities.
 No matter the reason, the issue remains: those who haven't actively explored their sexuality are more likely to be unhappy in their sex lives.

-Another conclusion coming from the study is that there is no difference in gender when it comes to identity achievement and foreclosure.
-In other words, men and women now are very much the same when it comes to exploration and committing to an identity.
+Another conclusion coming from this study and others is that there is very little difference in gender when it comes to identity achievement and foreclosure.
+In other words, everyone is very much the same when it comes to exploration and committing to an identity.
 Whereas men were more likely to be in foreclosure in the 1960s and '70s, things have changed enough that sexual exploration is as common in men as in women.

 This is good news.
 It means that for men, exploring sexual identities is more acceptable than it used to be.
 There is much less stigma attached to men trying on and exploring sexual identities; the heterosexual identity is not as widely assumed as it used to be.